melizalab/arf/README.md

 ### related projects

+#### open data formats

--   pandora (<https://github.com/G-Node/pandora>) has the most similar goals and is also implemented on top of HDF5.
-The data schema is considerably more complex.
+-   [neurodata without borders](http://www.nwb.org) has similar goals and also uses HDF5 for storage.
+The data schema is considerably more complex, but it does seem to be achieving growing adoption.
+-   [pandora](https://github.com/G-Node/pandora) is also under active development

+#### i/o libraries

+-   [neo](https://github.com/NeuralEnsemble/python-neo) is a Python package for working with electrophysiology data in Python, together with support for reading a wide range of neurophysiology file formats.
--   neuroshare (<http://neuroshare.org>) is a set of routines for reading and writing data in various proprietary and open formats.
+-   [neuroshare](http://neuroshare.org) is a set of routines for reading and writing data in various proprietary and open formats.

+### code status

 [![Build Status](https://travis-ci.org/melizalab/arf.png?branch=master)](https://travis-ci.org/melizalab/arf)